justin0725/data_vis_examples/README.md

 The CTC is basically free money for parents of children.
 This policy already gives many parents about $2000 per child every year.
 However, some parents (about 1 in 3) don't make enough money to qualify for the full amount, and others (about 1 in 10) get nothing at all.
 If we changed the policy so that everybody got the full amount, would it help low-income families?
 And about everybody else - would it benefit U.S. taxpayers more than it would cost them?

 Yes on both accounts!
-Garfinkel et al. looked at a *lot* of studies at what happens when people suddenly get more cash and extrapolated the findings to predict what would happen if the low-income parents currently not receiving the full CTC were made eligible.
-They found the policy change would create net eeconomic benefits far exceeding the policy's costs.
+Garfinkel et al. looked at a *lot* of studies on what happens when people get more cash and extrapolated the findings to predict what would happen if  low-income parents currently not receiving the full CTC were made eligible.
+They found the policy change could create net economic benefits far exceeding the policy's costs.
 Most of those benefits came from:
-1. Increases to children's future earnings
+1. Increases in children's future productivity and earnings,
 2. Decreases in burdens on the healthcare system, and
 3. Reductions in crime and its associated costs.
 <br/>